 The Reed-Kellogg system is a method for diagramming sentences that was commonly taught in grammar classrooms in the past.
 The system was introduced in the 1870s by Alonzo Reed and Brainerd Kellogg.
 Previous methods of diagramming focused solely on teaching proper word order to students.
-The Reed-Kellogg system offered an alternative: Foregoing traditional word order in order to highlight the function of each word in a sentence.
-These grammarians believed that it would be most beneficial for students to discover the logical order of words in a sentence, so they could understand how to write effectively.
+The Reed-Kellogg system offered an alternative, foregoing traditional word order in order to highlight the function of each word in a sentence.
+These grammarians believed that students would benefit from discovering the logical order of words in a sentence, allowing them to understand how to write effectively.

 In a Reed-Kellogg diagram, you always start by drawing a horizontal line.
 You then divide it with a short vertical line.
 The subject of the sentence is located on the left of the vertical dividing line.
 In this case, the subject is “the topic”.
 Any sentence modifiers, such as adjectives and articles, are placed on a diagonal line below the noun or verb it is modifying.
 As seen here, the indefinite article “the” is situated on a diagonal line below the noun “topic”.